Learning to Approximate Functions Using Nb-doped SrTiO$_3$ Memristors: Discussion

-The evaluations on the learning performance for increasing amounts of noise were done with models composed of a small number or neurons, which could potentially predispose the network to be more susceptible to the injected randomness; this seems to contribute towards confirming that using our memristive devices and learning rule can lead to robust performance.
-As previously reported, the model performed its best with a moderate amount of Gaussian noise on the initial memristor resistances and on the parameters of the update equation Eq. \ref{eq:memristorlaw}.
-The act of initialising each network weight to a different value is, in Machine Learning terminology, known as ``symmetry breaking''; failing to do so can make a model difficult or impossible to train.
+The evaluations on the learning performance for increasing amounts of noise were done with models composed of a very small number of neurons, which could potentially predispose the network to be more susceptible to the injected randomness; this suggests that using our memristive devices and learning rule can lead to robust performance.
+As previously reported, the model maintained its best performance up to a moderate amount of Gaussian noise on the initial memristor resistances and on the parameters of the update equation (Eq. \ref{eq:memristorlaw}).
+The measured performance in the presence of increasing noise is less than that reported in previous work, but in our case we did not have a well-defined metric to measure performance against, for example recognition rate as in (\cite{10.1109/tnano.2013.2250995}).
+Again we raise the question of what constitutes a ``good enough fit'', reiterating that - in our view - this is entirely dependent on the observer and the task at hand.
+The results also suggest that noise aids the model to a certain degree, given that the act of initialising each network weight to a different value is, in Machine Learning terminology, known as ``symmetry breaking''; failing to do so can make a model difficult or impossible to train.
 Therefore, the noise on the initial resistance state could be effectively ``breaking the symmetry'' of the weights.
-An explanation for the increase in performance at moderate levels of noise is harder to come by, but it could be that perturbing the weights by adding noise to the resistance update equation could be seen as a regularisation technique which should help the network learn a smoother function from the training data, thus improving its generalisation on the test set \cite[p.~242]{goodfellow2016deep}.
-Another - non-orthogonal - explanation could be that stochasticity is in itself a computational resource that the model can exploit to increase its capabilities.